ishitaarora1/My-portfolio-repository/README.md

 # DATA ANALYSIS
 ### Note:
 this project is done in google cloud big query console .
-Accoeding to big query syntax , each time the table has to be referred by the project and the dataset name preceding it , followed by a dot notation.
+According to big query syntax , each time the table has to be referred by the project and the dataset name preceding it , followed by a dot notation.

  ## Here are some of the important questions to be asked in order to discover some insights from this dataset.

- ###* *Question-1*  who is the senior most employee based on job title?
+ ### * *Question-1*  who is the senior most employee based on job title?

    select concat(first_name," ",last_name)as name_of_senior_most_employee, from `my-portfolio-project-380610.music_dataset.employee`
    order by levels desc limit 1

+   ### * *Question-2* which countries have the most invoices?

+SELECT billing_country as country,count(*) as number_of_invoices
+FROM `my-portfolio-project-380610.music_dataset.invoice`
+group by billing_country
+order by number_of_invoices desc limit 1

+#### in the output we can  see that usa has the maximum number of invoices